 4 Pieces of General Advice on Interior Design

 Here are a few general tips to help you in your quest for classic accessories to complete your room design:

-- Simplicity is key.
 Clutter is not your friend.
 It's a royal pain when it comes time to clean the house.
-With that in mind, keep your room decoration scaled back.
-Choose larger items that make a bold statement versus a collection of smaller tchotchkes that lose visual impact.
+With that in mind, keep your room decorations scaled back.
+Choose larger items that make bold statements versus a collection of smaller pieces that lose visual impact.
 Simplicity in design is also a good rule of thumb.
-Pack away those ornate and overly adorned accessories.
+Pack away those ornate and overly adorned accessories!

-- Change happens.
-Even when decorating with basic accessories, it doesn’t mean that at some point you won’t get tired them.
+Even when decorating with basic accessories, it doesn’t mean that you won’t get tired of them at some point.
 Be prepared for that eventuality.
 Carve out a closet or space in the basement for accessories that you can rotate in and out.
-Don’t get carried away and rotate the entire house—stick with one or two rooms.
+Don’t get carried away and rotate the entire house; stick with one or two rooms.

 Let's get down to the nitty-gritty.
 Consider these eight design gems to get you on the road to creating a timeless and comfortable home:

 1. Candle Holders

 This is an old tried and true.
 Candlesticks or holders look fabulous on a mantel, a hearth, or clustered on an oversized coffee table.
 Remember, less is more, and bigger is better.